FrancisTR/p5.js-Oral-Presentation/README.md

 ### General overview of framework

-- What is p5.js?
+- Overview of p5.js / History
+- Requirements of using p5.js

 ### In what situations is this framework useful?

-- Makes coding simplier and efficient when it comes to creating art (Creative Coding).
-- Demonstate of creating simple shapes using Vanilla JavaScript VS. p5.js.
+- Demonstate of creating a simple circle using Vanilla VS. p5.js.

 ### Where is it used (and why)?